AndreiMoraru123/Neural-Machine-Translation/README.md

  4. [translate.py](https://github.com/AndreiMoraru123/Neural-Machine-Translation/blob/main/translate.py) runs the model inference and optionally evaluates it with `sacrebleu` using the `Evaluator` from [evaluator.py](https://github.com/AndreiMoraru123/Neural-Machine-Translation/blob/main/evaluator.py).
  5. [docs](https://github.com/AndreiMoraru123/Neural-Machine-Translation/tree/main/docs) contains notes with svg drawings from [the original repo](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation/tree/master) and markdown files explaining the choices I had to make for adaptating from one framework to another.

-The code itself is heavily commented and you can get a feel for how transformers and attention work by looking at the [tests](https://github.com/AndreiMoraru123/Neural-Machine-Translation/tree/main/test).
+The code itself is heavily commented and you can get a feel for how language models work by looking at the [tests](https://github.com/AndreiMoraru123/Neural-Machine-Translation/tree/main/test).

 ## Overfitting on one sentence